vmstio/docs/content/about/tos.md

 ### Post visibility and delivery

-- When you submit a post, the date and time is stored as well as the application you submitted the post from.
+- When you submit a post, the date and time are stored as well as the application you submitted the post from.
 Posts may optionally contain media attachments, such as pictures and videos.
-- Your posts are delivered to your local followers, as well as other federated servers and copies are stored there.
-Due to circumstances outside out control we cannot guarantee that all federated servers will receive or process the your post.
+- Your posts are delivered to your local followers, as well as other federated servers, and copies are stored there.
+Due to circumstances outside our control, we cannot guarantee that all federated servers will receive or process your post.
-- When you delete posts, they are removed from the local database and a deletion request is sent to federated servers that may contain that data.
-Due to circumstances outside out control we cannot guarantee that all federated servers will receive or process the deletion.
+- When you delete posts, they are removed from the local database, and a deletion request is sent to federated servers that may contain that data.
+Due to circumstances outside our control, we cannot guarantee that all federated servers will receive or process the deletion.
 - All completed posts are stored and processed in the server database.
-- There is no server-side draft functionality nor does the server save data from uncompleted posts to the database.
+- There is no server-side draft functionality, nor does the server save data from uncompleted posts to the database.
 - Your browser or third-party client application may store uncompleted copies of posts in a cache or as a feature of the application, separately from our database and outside of these terms.

 #### Public and unlisted content

 - Public posts are visible to anyone who visits your profile page, to all your followers, as well as anyone viewing the Local or Federated timelines.
-- Unlisted posts are visible to anyone who visits your profile page, and to all your followers, therefore both public and unlisted posts are available publicly.
+- Unlisted posts are visible to anyone who visits your profile page, and to all your followers; therefore, both public and unlisted posts are available publicly.
 - The action of boosting or liking another post is always public.
 - When you pin/feature a post on your profile, that is also publicly available information.